BAJAJ FINSERV DIRECT LIMITED

 • Track Open Interest and Volume: These metrics help identify market strength, liquidity, and positioning.

-• Avoid Over-Leveraging: High leverage can lead to magnified losses.
-Use it wisely.
+• Avoid Over-Leveraging: Excessive leverage may lead to significant losses.

 • Stay Informed: Keep an eye on macroeconomic data, earnings reports, and global cues that affect Nifty stocks.